cisagov/cyhy_amis/ansible/roles/groups/README.md

-docker
+groups
 ======

-A role for configuring Docker servers.
+An Ansible role for adding users to groups after now that cloud-init has run.

 Requirements
 ------------